dotlang/language/README.md

 ###Exposure

 - A field starting with `__` will be promoted/exposed.
 - An exposed field's public members will be will soft-copied.
-This means, if there is a member with the same name in main class, it won't be copied (main class members always win).
+This means, if there is a member (field or method) with the same name in main class, it won't be copied (main class members always win).
 - If you expose two classes that have a public fields with the same name, you must define a field with that name in main class (or else there will be a compiler error).
 - You can hide/remove an exposed method by adding same method with/without body.
 - You can rename an exposed method by removing it and adding your own method.
 - A container class can provide implementation for methods of contained class if it is allowed:
 ```
 //contained class
-const fn<int> m1;   //const undef field
+fn<int> m1;
 int method1() = this.m1;  //method1 is redirected to m1, we can even remove this and only use m1
 MyClass new(fn<int> m) return $();  //construct an instance using given value